-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Geisinger Gold Preferred Complete Rx (PPO) members?
+Section 2.1 What are the drug payment stages for Geisinger Gold Preferred Advantage Rx (PPO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Geisinger Gold Preferred Complete Rx (PPO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Geisinger Gold Preferred Advantage Rx (PPO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.